Local Programs

 Plant Disease Laboratory

 Homeowners and farmers can submit plant samples for disease identification by bringing a plant sample with root intact in a ziplock bag with one pint of moist soil to the Suffolk Extension Office.
 If Extension Agents or Master Gardeners are not available or able to identify disease, we will mail to the Plant Disease Laboratory at Virginia Tech or submit the sample virtually.
-You should have an answer in about 10-days.
 There is a $35 fee associated with sending in these samples.

 Weed Identification Laboratory